Phrogz/rb3jay/README.md

 # Communicating with the Server

-The rb3jay server is a headless application that manages songs, playlists, voting, and actually plays the music.
+The rb3jay server is a headless application that manages songs, playlists, voting, and actually plays the music (via MPD).
 All communication with the server occurs through TCP sockets carrying a JSON object.

 Every query you send to the server is identified by a `cmd` property describing your intent, sometimes along with additional arguments.

 The supported commands are summarized here, and described in detail below that.

 **Querying**